 - This is where many people say they look away for a few minutes and suddenly find everything has burned (syrup and pot!) so be on the lookout.

-- If your boiling point is 212° F (100°C), the syrup (now a golden brown) will be ready when the temperature reaches 219°F (104°C) (use a candy thermometer).
+- If your boiling point is 212° F (100°C), the syrup (now a golden brown) will be ready when the temperature reaches 219°F (104°C) (use a digital thermometer).
 At this point you have to remove the syrup from the heat to avoid burning.

 Enjoy your syrup right away, on pancakes, in cooking, or baking (maple fudge), or follow proper canning procedures for safe, longer term food storage.